 Director's Name Name of the Significant Shareholder Description of the relationship Lucio C. Tan LT Group, Inc. (LTG) Mr. L. Tan is the Chairman and CEO of LTG.
-Harry C. Tan (indirect - beneficial owner) Mr. H. Tan is the Vice Chairman of LTG.
+Carmen K. Tan (indirect - beneficial owner) Ms. Tan is a director of LTG.
 Lucio K. Tan, Jr. Mr. L. Tan, Jr. is a director of LTG.
 Washington Z. SyCip Mr. SyCip is a director of LTG.
 Michael G. Tan Mr. M. Tan is the President and COO of LTG.
 Florencia G. Tarriela Ms. Tarriela is an independent director of LTG.